engkad/blog/content/posts/Half-Badger/index.md

 # Introduction
 Half-Badger is a liquid rocket designed to compete in the FAR-OUT liquid/hybrid rocket competition in Mojave, CA.

+See my [senior design final report](https://kyleadler.com/posts/senior-design-final-report/) for an in-depth design notes of a rocket engine.

 <details>
 <summary><strong>Project presentation</strong></summary>
 <iframe src="halfbadger.pdf" width="100%" height="600px"></iframe>